 How to Make OKRs Work in Your Scaling Business

 If you read anything about business methods these days, you’ve no doubt come across the term “OKRs”.
-The concept first came to prominence when Google revealed its internal processes in 2014, and since then it has taken on a life of its own.
+The concept first came to prominence when Google revealed its internal processes in 2014.
+Since then it has taken on a life of its own.

 Listening to all the coverage over the past few years, it would be easy to believe that OKRs are a miracle cure to your business challenges.
 The concept is so wrapped up in Google-related hype and mythology that it can be next to impossible to get at the truth of OKR’s actual benefits, and conversely, limitations.
 Here we will cut through all the hype and take an honest look at what OKRs can actually do for scaling businesses.